mecidk/PulseGenerator/README.md

 # PulseGenerator

-A pulse generator for RFSoC4x2 board and QICK with raw data acquisition capabilities.
+A pulse generator for RFSoC4x2 board using QICK with raw data acquisition capabilities.

 *Developed in/for Hoffmann Group @ UIUC*